shashwatah/instahunter/README.md

 ## Notes

 - Instagram has been blocking/rate-limiting IPs that make extensive requests to its web api.
 For more information on this check out this [forum](https://programmierfrage.com/items/instagram-public-api-a-1-is-banned-any-alternative).
 - If after a while of use, you start encountering continuous errors, it's probably because you've either been rate-limited or entirely blocked.
-Their are a couple of work-arounds for this issue:
+There are a couple of work-arounds for this issue:
   - Switch to a different network (You'll have to do this everytime you get blocked).
   - A more permanent fix would be to alter the code to use proxies.